 Visit Hue with these beautifully peaceful places!
 Let’s check it out!

 Huế Imperial Citadel

 Huế Imperial Citadel or the Complex of Huế Monuments is one of the UNESCO World Heritage Site in Vietnam.
-This Citadel was built during 27 years, from Gia Long - the first emperor of Nguyễn Dynasty.
+This Citadel was built for 27 years, by Gia Long - the first emperor of the Nguyễn Dynasty.
 This is the most massive construction during that time which involved thousands of workers, cubic meters of rocks…

 In total, there are 10 main majestic gates leading to the Imperial City of Hue, which can be divided into two main parts excluding houses and mansions: The Citadel and The Forbidden City.
-There, you can visit majestic palaces, tombs and museums with a very typical Vietnamese styles and designs.
-Wait no more to check in and take photos of this old but modern citadel.
+There, you can visit majestic palaces, tombs, and museums with very typical Vietnamese styles and designs.
+Wait no more to check-in and take photos of this old but modern citadel.

 The Purple Forbidden City